logo

 https://southeast.kctcs.edu/

 Student Review: “I attended Southeast KY Community and Technical College where I studied radiography.
 I had two incredible instructors who sincerely invested a lot into my education and personal life.
 They were never mean or hard to communicate with.
-All feedback on tests and exams were meant to help us grow in the field.
+All feedback on tests and exams was meant to help us grow in the field.
 The instructors were very personable and this made it easy to ask questions when necessary.
 They routinely asked us to stop by their offices if we needed to talk about life or needed help with the material.
 If our grades were slipping, they made a point to schedule an office visit to discuss what might be going on and how we could improve on the next test or evaluation.
 Our instructors made us feel like a family and made sure they taught us everything they knew about the science before unleashing us into the world of radiography.” -Student at Southeast Kentucky Community and Technical College

 References: